kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/03-currently-logged-in-user.md

 });
 ```

-* WE log out cookies and if we go into the client Applications tab of Chrome console we can manually add a cookie and then we will now see it in the terminal
+* We log out cookies and if we go into the client **Applications** tab of `Chrome` console we can manually add a cookie and then we will now see it in the terminal
 * **note** I had a hard time updating the cookie as the page kept refreshing before I could enter it in
 * This is the benefit of using cookies is I did not have to manually send that along for the ride it just came with it
-    - But with localStorage you have to explicitly send it over every single time
+    - But with `localStorage` you have to explicitly send it over every single time
     - This isn't an issue if you just have a client side app
-        + expecially with Apollo as you can just tell it to pull it from localhost and you don't have to manually do it every single time
+        + Especially with Apollo as you can just tell it to pull it from localhost and you don't have to manually do it every single time
-    - But because this is a server side render (SSR), when we refresh this page or visit for the very first time, there is no way for me to send the localStorage along for the ride (and that is why we are using cookies for authentication)
+    - But because this is a server side render (SSR), when we refresh this page or visit for the very first time, there is no way for me to send the `localStorage` along for the ride (and that is why we are using cookies for authentication)

 ## Now let's get back to decoding our token
 * Make sure there is a token
     - There may not always be a token
-    - We also add in the secret (it is optional) but it is good to also add in our SECRET to make sure know one has monkeyed with it and added in their own values to the `jwt` (because anyone can edit the cookies and say they are an administrator)
+    - We also add in the secret (it is optional) but it is a good idea to also add in our SECRET to make sure no one has monkeyed with it and added in their own values to the `jwt` (_because anyone can edit the cookies and say they are an administrator_)

 `index.js`